appium/appium/docs/en/hybrid.md

 Appium comes with built-in hybrid support via Chromedriver.
 Appium also uses Selendroid under the hood for webview support on devices older than 4.4.
-(In that case, you'll want to specify `"device": "selendroid"` as a desired capability).
+(In that case, you'll want to specify `"automationName": "selendroid"` as a desired capability).
 Then follow all the same steps as above for iOS, i.e., switching contexts, etc...